What is Chronic Obstructive Pulmonary Disease (COPD)?

 Constant coughing or “smokers cough” is an ongoing cough that produces excess mucus or phlegm.
 Yellow or green phlegm may indicate chronic bronchitis or pneumonia.
 Current or former smokers of tobacco are the most likely to develop smokers cough.
 However, non-smokers may develop symptoms as well.

-Sleep apnea is a condition in which the airway to the lungs are compromised causing the sufferer to repeatedly stop breathing during the sleep cycle.
-Damage to the lungs associated with COPD may cause sleep apnea causing sufferers to feel overly lethargic or fatigued.
+Sleep apnea is a condition in which the airway to the lungs are blocked causing the sufferer to repeatedly stop breathing during the sleep cycle.
+Damage to the lungs associated with COPD may cause sleep apnea to develop.
+This sleep disorder leaves people feeling lethargic or fatigued.

 Wheezing is associated with a whistling sound while breathing, and occurs primarily with emphysema.